maureenpage/maureen-page.github.io/Research.md

 # Bees, flowers, and fire

 More information coming eventually...
-However, all of my accepted publications to date are in some way releated to this topic, so check them out:
+However, here are some publications I have authored on the subject:

 + Mola, J. M., and N. M. Williams.
 2018.
 Fire-induced change in floral abundance, density, and phenology benefits bumble bee foragers.
 Ecosphere 9.